markusait/ethereumSwap/README.md

 __Further Development and Features__

+- [x] BTC USD preis sync in input field
+- [x] Implement redeem option for offer creator in smart contract
+- [x] Implement prior transaction lookup
+- [ ] Implement redeem option for offer creator in front-end
 - [ ] Using ipfs to store the smart contract data
 - [ ] Enhance Security
   - [ ] Apply Open zepplin audit tools
   - [ ] More detailed Tests
   - [ ] Guaranteeing Atomicity and Real Time data to avoid that a contracts are payed out too early
-- [ ] BTC USD preis sync in input field
-- [ ] Implement redeem option for offer creator in front-end